-It takes 12–18 months to become an MRI tech through a dedicated training program.
-That’s enrollment through coursework, clinical training, and passing your registry exam—the full timeline from day one to credential in hand.
+It takes 12–18 months to become an MRI tech through a certificate program—or 2–4 years through a college degree.
+The certificate route covers coursework, hands-on clinical training, and your registry exam in roughly a quarter of the time.

 Your actual finish date comes down to one thing: clinical training.
 Complete your clinical hours consistently every week and you’ll finish in 12–14 months.
 If clinical gets disrupted by scheduling conflicts, site issues, or life events, expect 15–18 months or longer.